Moroccan–American Treaty of Friendship: Background

 Muhammad III, or Sidi Muhammad bin Abdallah, came to power in 1757 and ruled until his death in 1790.
 Prior to his reign, Morocco had experienced 30 years of internecine battles, instability and turmoil.
 Sidi Muhammad transformed politics, the economy and society by prioritizing development of international trade and restoring power to the sultanate, which improved Morocco's standing internationally.
 Central to his pursuit of international trade was the negotiation of agreements with foreign commercial powers.
-He began seeking one with the United States before the war with Great Britain had ended in 1783, and he welcomed Thomas Barclay's arrival to negotiate in 1786.
+He began seeking one with the United States before the war with Great Britain had ended in 1783.

+However, little progress was made at first, and Moroccan–American relations encountered difficulty with the 1784 seizure of the American ship Betsey.
+The ship was released in 1785 after some negotiation and the payment of a large ransom.

+The Sultan welcomed Thomas Barclay's arrival to negotiate further in 1786.
 The treaty signed by Barclay and the sultan and then by Jefferson and Adams was ratified by the Confederation Congress in 1787.
-It was reaffirmed by the sultan in 1803, when the USS Constitution, Nautilus, New York, and Adams engaged in gunboat diplomacy as part of the First Barbary War.
+After the sultan declared war on the United States in 1802, the treaty was later reaffirmed by the sultan in 1803, when the USS Constitution, Nautilus, New York, and Adams engaged in gunboat diplomacy as part of the First Barbary War.
 At the time, independent corsairs and pirates were using Morocco's ports as safe harbors between raids on American and European shipping.
-As of 2020, the treaty has withstood transatlantic stresses and strains for more than 235 years, which makes it the longest unbroken treaty relationship in United States history.
+As of 2026, the treaty has withstood transatlantic stresses and strains for more than 235 years, which makes it the longest unbroken treaty relationship in United States history.